elceebee/cs50x-web-project1/README.md

 ## Approach

-This application is rendered serverside.
-The client side logic is embedded into the HTML using Jinja (see here for an example [templates/reviews.html#L31](https://github.com/elceebee/cs50x-web-project1/blob/cd9fbd67fb08949097e67668957656bd38a9d59e/templates/reviews.html#L31))
+This application is rendered server-side.
+The client side logic is embedded into the HTML using Jinja2 See here for an example [templates/reviews.html#L31](https://github.com/elceebee/cs50x-web-project1/blob/cd9fbd67fb08949097e67668957656bd38a9d59e/templates/reviews.html#L31)

 ### API from www.goodreads.com

 I make a request to an API available through www.goodreads.com to see render reviews information.
 See here for the code: [application.py#L228](https://github.com/elceebee/cs50x-web-project1/blob/cd9fbd67fb08949097e67668957656bd38a9d59e/application.py#L228)

-### Database, PostrgresSQL
+### Database, PostrgreSQL

 Book data: The course leader provided a csv file with book information.
 Here is the file for importing the data into the SQL database: [import.py#L1](https://github.com/elceebee/cs50x-web-project1/blob/cd9fbd67fb08949097e67668957656bd38a9d59e/import.py#L1)